tjkuson/train-ranking/README.md

 I wanted to see which train operators were the most punctual in the United Kingdom.
 Each network has a monopoly on its lines, so direct competition and comparisons between operators are impossible.
 Nonetheless, it is still fun to compare.

+While the PPM data is available from Network Rail on their website, it does not compare operators.
+It also does not provide a historical record of PPM data.
+This project aims to solve both of these problems.

 ## Features

 - Fetches data from the Network Rail API